-10.1 Each of the policies in the Proposed Submission Local Plan has been assessed for their likely individual impact against the IIA objectives, but there may be combined effects which may occur as a result of implementing the set of policies.
+10.1 Each of the policies in the Local Plan have been assessed for their likely individual impact against the IIA objectives, but there may be combined effects which may occur as a result of implementing the set of policies.
 These are known as the cumulative effects and are a requirement of the SEA Directive.
 The commentary below highlights the main cumulative effects of the policies in relation to each of the IIA objectives.